Thursday, January 5, 2017

 Dickinson State University in North Dakota is the home of the Theodore Roosevelt Center.
 The collection is immense and online access to digital archives is expanding nearly every day.
 Sharon Kilzer is the project manager for the TRC.
 Early in December 2016, Sharon sent me an email and connected me to Shanna Shervheim.
 Shanna is the North Dakota Communications Manager for the Theodore Roosevelt Presidential Library Foundation in Dickinson, ND.
 A gentleman from Switzerland posted an image of TR (see above image) to the TR Presidential Library Facebook page and asked for help identifying the people with TR in the photo...and for any other details concerning the image.
 Shanna and Sharon found info on the individuals, but no info on the circumstances (place, date, etc.) for which these gentlemen were staging this photo.
 Knowing that I had been doing research on TR and his connections in Maine, I was asked by Sharon and Shanna if I could help answer these questions.

 I have copies of a few newspaper clippings of info concerning TR's visits to Maine during his 1902, 1912, 1914, and 1916 visits to Maine.
 My research has been narrowed to the communities he visited and the transportation he used.
 I haven't focused any of my research on the political aspects of his visits.
-So, my personal archives were helpful in clarifying some connections between TR and Mr. Hale, but not in answering any of the questions pertaining specifically to the image in question.
+So, my personal archives helped to clarify some connections between TR and Mr. Hale, but not in answering any of the questions pertaining specifically to the image in question.

 I was interested in helping Shanna, so, I visited and did research at the Brown Library at the Maine Historical Society on Congress Street in Portland, ME.
 With the help of one of the research librarians and Curator of Library Collections, Nicholas Noyes, I was able to see many documents and newspaper clippings concerning the gentlemen in the image.
 We could not find any specific clues that related directly to the image.
 One idea that was suggested, was looking into any archives that may be available through the Republican Party.
 I thoroughly enjoyed my four hours at Brown Library :)